|Full time||1 year||Mixed, including block and day/evening sessions; estimated 50 days on site per year||

 The course comprises four taught modules and a final project:

-This module focuses upon the usability testing, bottom-up design and prototyping of single-user interaction with data-intensive, web services and applications via the desk-top, particularly for information seeking and shopping.
-The emphasis is upon quantitative measurement for efficiency, effectiveness and satisfaction.
+This module focuses upon the usability testing, detailed design and prototyping of single-user interaction with data-intensive, web services and applications via the desk-top, particularly for information seeking and shopping.
+The emphasis is upon quantitative measurement for optimisation and efficiency, effectiveness and satisfaction.

 You will work with a multidisciplinary group of students as appropriate for your course (User Experience Design MSc, Game Development (Design) MA, Game Development (Programming) MSc and Computer Animation MA); involved with the digital media production process in response to a project brief developed in consultation with the industry panel and/or research staff.
 Projects concern contemporary platforms, such as iPhone, Android, Windows, Playstation, Xbox and Next Generation controllers and innovative input devices.
 You also develop a professional profile (online CV/portfolio) fitting for your role and intended destination which you maintain throughout the course.

-This module focuses upon the user research, top-down design and prototyping of multi-user interaction with media-rich information sources, as part of multi-channel, multimodal interaction with personal and ubiquitous computing.
-The emphasis is upon qualitative insight and creativity for user engagement and persuasion.
+This module focuses upon user research, participatory design and prototyping for new interaction concepts, particularly those for multi-user or multi-modal interaction with media-rich information sources for personal and ubiquitous computing platforms.
+The emphasis is upon qualitative insight and creativity for user engagement and persuasion across the end-to-end user journey, particularly in mobile contexts.

 This flexible module gives each you the chance to develop your unique interpretation of professional practice that captures your specific interests or niche within your course field.